CPD 18 October 2022 (Extra Event) Ethics for Security of Payment Adjudicators in All Australian Jurisdictions

-NOW AVAILABLE AS A SINGLE SUBSCRIPTION- ALL REMAINING 2022/2023 CPD EVENTS*
+A SINGLE SUBSCRIPTION for ALL REMAINING 2022/2023 CPD EVENTS*

-* We have introduced a single subscription for all remaining 2022/2023 CPD events (not including the 12 April 2022 event and the 2022 course for the Certificate in Adjudication to be held on 11, 12 and 13 July 2022).
-This subscription will cost $495 (including GST) to register.
-No refunds for not being able to attend an event.
+* A single subscription for CPD events including October 2022 through to the end of March 2023 is available for $352 (including GST).
+There will be no refunds for not being able to attend an event.
 The subscription will expire on 31 March 2023.
 In order to be issued with recognition of attendance at an event you will still need to register for each event you will be attending.
-Registration will be available shortly.
 Subscribe Now.

 CERTIFICATE IN ADJUDICATION 2022 – CPD OR CERTIFICATE COURSE

-The 2022 course for the Certificate in Adjudication will be held on 11, 12 and 13 July 2022.
+The 2022 course for the Certificate in Adjudication was held in July 2022.
 The 2022 Course Outline and Application form is available here or on request from email@example.com.
-This will provide details of the work likely to be involved in the course.
+This will provide details of the work likely to be involved in the next course for those contemplating attendance in 2023.
 If you would like to register an interest in attending the next Certificate course please complete a copy of the application form and mail it to firstname.lastname@example.org.
 This does not obligate you to proceed or pay.
 If your application is successful an offer of a place will be made for you to consider.

 EVENTS FOR THE 2022/2023 CPD YEAR

-CPD 07 June 2022 – Noel Jensen of Jensen and Co Lawyers will present this session on dealing with delay claims and valuation.
+CPD 07 June 2022 – Noel Jensen of Jensen and Co Lawyers presented this session on dealing with delay claims and valuation.
 Noel is a solicitor and registered adjudicator in Queensland since 2004.
 As well as deciding applications, Noel acts for claimants and respondents in the preparation of adjudication applications and adjudication responses.
 Jensen and Co Lawyers specialise in commercial and construction law.
-Register Now.

-CPD 05 July 2022 – Practice & Procedure in relation to retention and security presented by Warren Fischer.
+CPD 05 July 2022 – Practice & Procedure in relation valuation – s71 and s72 of the Queensland BIFA, s9 and s10 of the NSW SOPA, and s10 and s 11 of the Vic SOPA were discussed in relation to the distinction between the amount of progress payment and valuation.
+The session was presented by Warren Fischer.
 Warren is the Managing Director of, and consultant with, Alternative Dispute Resolution Services.
-Register Now.

-CPD 06 September 2022 – The duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim, as illustrated by the Statute and Common Law.
+CPD 06 September 2022 – Having the advantage of a preview of David’s presentation on the duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim this event is not to be missed.
+David takes us through constraintsas illustrated by the Statute and Common Law.
 Presented by David Campbell-Williams.
 Register Now.

 CPD 04 October 2022 – Ben Thomas will share the results of his research into the reasons why adjudicators find they do not have jurisdiction to adjudicate an adjudication application.
 As Ben has put it – the research has turned up some interesting things.
 Ben is a principal and consultant in aktivResolve.
 Register Now.